Pay Calculation for Daily OT Assignments

 - If you were booked at this school from 1:50 to 3:10, that is 80 minutes of instructional time / 300 instructional minutes in day = 0.26.
 Since no less than .4 shall be paid, you would get .4 pay for this assignment.

 Ten (10) Consecutive Days of Teaching in the Same Assignment = Grid Payment

-If you ever pick up an assignment in SmartFind and then find yourself teaching for the same regular classroom teacher for 10 consecutive days, you are entitled to be paid grid rate retroactive to the first day of the assignment.
+If you ever pick up an assignment in SmartFind and then you find yourself teaching for the same regular classroom teacher for 10 consecutive days, you are entitled to be paid grid rate retroactive to the first day of the assignment.
 Touch base with your administrator who needs to complete an electronic form in the EIL system so that you will be paid as an LTO Teacher (CA Clauses 3.03 & 12.01.02).